Atonement (novel): Part one

 Despite Robbie's instructions to the contrary, Briony opens the letter and reads it.
 She is shocked by its vulgar language, and becomes convinced that Robbie intends to harm Cecilia.
 An injured Lola goes to Briony for comfort, claiming that her younger brothers attacked her, although it is implied to have instead been Paul Marshall, who has a long scratch on his face.
-Briony relates the contents of the letter to Lola, who labels Robbie a "maniac," re-affirming Briony's feelings.
+Briony relays the contents of the letter to Lola, who labels Robbie a "maniac," re-affirming Briony's feelings.
 Robbie arrives at the main house for a family dinner party, and is confronted by Cecilia.
 He confesses his feelings to her, and she responds in kind.
 Later the same evening, Briony walks in on Robbie and Cecilia having sex in the library.
 The immature Briony believes she interrupted a vicious assault on Cecilia, and stands stunned while Robbie and Cecilia quickly exit.

 At the dinner, which is generally tense, it is discovered the twins have run away.
 The party breaks into teams to search for them.
 When Cecilia goes with Leon, Robbie and Briony each set off on their own.
 In the darkness, while everyone is searching for the twins, Briony discovers her cousin Lola being raped by an assailant neither girl can clearly see.
 The attacker flees.
-Briony, convinced that it must have been Robbie, gets Lola to agree that she likely heard Robbie's voice, despite Lola being too shocked to recall anything.
+Briony, convinced that it must have been Robbie, gets Lola to agree that she likely heard Robbie's voice.
 The girls return home, and Briony identifies Robbie to the police as the rapist, claiming she saw his face in the dark.
 Lola is sedated by the local doctor, Cecilia screams at Briony and locks herself in her room, and Paul Marshall shares cigarettes with the policemen.